Platt Amendment: Aftermath

 Tensions between Afro-Cubans and U.S. military officials were rife, with hostile language and sometimes gunfire being exchanged between the two groups.
 Frustrated middle class blacks would launch the Independent Party of Colour (PIC) in 1908, but this was barred by the Cuban Congress soon along with all other parties of colour, accused of inciting race war.
 The PIC's call for limited armed protests would eventually spark the Negro Rebellion of 1912 which killed between 3,000 and 6,000.
 The rebellion was defeated by the Cuban army and led to the PIC dissolving afterwards.
 The U.S. sent 1,292 Marines to protect the American-owned companies, as well as copper mines, railroads, and trains.
 The Marines had only one skirmish with the rebels with no casualties on either side.

 Women activists were also disappointed by the result of the Platt Amendment's conditions.
 As with Afro-Cubans, women played important roles in the Cuban independence movement and were characterised as 'mambisas', or courageous warrior mothers symbolizing the struggle for social justice.
 However, they were also denied voting rights and female suffrage would not be obtained until 1940.
-Any attempts by women to discuss gender equality with the Cuban government saw them labeled as nationalists or flat out ignored.
+Any attempts by women to discuss equality of the sexes with the Cuban government saw them labeled as nationalists or flat out ignored.

 Most of the Platt Amendment provisions were repealed in 1934 when the Cuban-American Treaty of Relations of 1934 between the United States and Cuba was negotiated as a part of U.S. president Franklin Roosevelt's "Good Neighbor policy" toward Latin America.
 José Manuel Cortina and other members of the Cuban Constitutional Convention of 1940 eliminated the Platt Amendment from the new Cuban constitution.

 The long-term lease of Guantanamo Bay Naval Base continues.
 The Cuban government since 1959 has strongly denounced the treaty as a violation of Article 52 of the 1969 Vienna Convention on the Law of Treaties, which declares a treaty void if procured by the threat or use of force.
 However, Article 4 of the Vienna Convention states that its provisions shall not be applied retroactively.

 Historian Louis A. Perez Jr. has argued that the Platt Amendment resulted in the conditions it had hoped to avoid, including Cuban volatility.

+In popular culture

-The Platt Amendment was famously used in the film "Fast Times at Ridgemont High" as an example of high school kids not paying attention in class.
+The Platt Amendment is used in the 1982 film Fast Times at Ridgemont High as an example of high school students not paying attention in class.